ksolie/Cosmic-Cricket-Darts/README.md

 GUI and logic for the popular darts game "Cricket."

-This web app is used in conjunction with a Raspberry Pi and physical buttons for a arcade-like experience.
+This web app is used in conjunction with a Raspberry Pi and physical buttons for an arcade-like experience.

 The physical buttons connected to the Pi use Java to fire keyboard events.